 Plans change, and sometimes you need to book a desk at the last minute.
 That’s why mobile access is so important for any modern office.
 A dedicated mobile app allows your team to book a desk from anywhere—whether they’re on the train, grabbing coffee, or deciding their plans for the week on a Sunday evening.
 This level of flexibility is essential for supporting a truly hybrid work model.
 The mobile experience typically mirrors the desktop version, offering the same interactive maps and booking features in a format optimized for a smaller screen, making on-the-fly reservations quick and painless.

-Set Up Your Desk Booking System
+Getting Started: Setting Up Your Desk Booking System

 Once you’ve chosen your software, the next step is to get it ready for your team.
 Setting up your desk booking system thoughtfully is the key to a smooth rollout and happy employees.
 Think of this as building the foundation for a more flexible and collaborative office.
 A little planning here goes a long way in creating a system that feels intuitive and fair for everyone.